SolidOS/solid-tutorial-rdflib.js/README.md

 RDFLib uses SPARQL queries in order to query data from your local store.
 Users can find out more information about writing sparql queries [here](https://www.w3.org/TR/rdf-sparql-query/).

 When querying data stored in your Solid Pod, the first step is to fetch the data from your Pod into your local store.
-This is performed by the function "loadFromUrl".
+This is performed by the function `loadFromUrl()`.
 This function takes in a url from where your Pod can be reached and the variable that defines your local store.

 The next step is to call `prepare()`, to convert a SPARQL query string into a query object that can be used to run the query.
 After the query is prepared, execute the query by passing in the created query object and the local store you fetched your pod into.
 This will return an arrray of results based on what query the query returns from your local store.